-It has been three years since the landmark Affordable Care Act (ACA) was signed into law on March 23, 2010.
-As the law approaches full implementation, ACA has already increased access to needed health services, reduced costs and improved care for millions.
-Yet, as this progress continues and the law's most impactful provisions near implementation, threats to the law remain, through repeal efforts and budget cuts.
-Further, last year's Supreme Court ruling on the law left states with the option, not requirement, to expand Medicaid coverage to more Americans.
-While some states have moved forward with expanding Medicaid, others have wavered or chosen not to expand, leaving millions uninsured who would otherwise have gained coverage.
+Since the landmark Affordable Care Act (ACA) was signed into law on March 23, 2010, it has increased access to needed health services, reduced costs and improved care for millions.
+Yet, as this progress continues and the law’s most impactful provisions near implementation, threats to the law continue, through repeal efforts, budget cuts and legal challenges.

 To celebrate ACA’s anniversary, we review significant improvements the law has already made in expanding consumer access to health care and in promoting policies that improve the health care system in general.
 We then consider specific ways in which the law strengthens and improves Medicare.
 These improvements would all be lost by the repeal of the law or enactment of various deficit reduction proposals currently under discussion.

 I. ACA and Medicare: Improving the Lifeline Millions Depend On